mwarning/MeshNetSimulator/README.md

 ### Evaluate (optional)

-The `sim` tab will show the efficiency of the routing approach once a packet has reached its destination.
+The `Sim` tab will show the efficiency of the routing approach once a packet has reached its destination.
 Use the `show` tab to inspect the state of selected nodes and its current packets.